 - Stirring and watching until it comes to a boil.

-- Add the condensed milk.
+- Add the condensed milk and stir well.

 - Add a candy thermometer to the pot.